 4. Be Prepared Once You Get Press Opportunities

 If you are asked to do an interview, ask what they want to discuss beforehand.
 This helps both the interviewer and the subject of the interview, as the answers are likely to be higher quality and more detailed.

 Asking what the press wants goes beyond finding out questions in advance.
 The press might want to be able to interview a couple clients for the story or visit parts of your facility (like the kitchen).
 You want to be prepared for these types of requests.

 Do a Walk Through

-In the example of restaurant, you might want your best waiter and busboy to take care of a critic’s table.
-Making sure everyone knows their role in advance prevents snafus.
+In the example of a restaurant, you might want your best waiter and busboy to take care of a critic’s table.
+Making sure everyone knows their role in advance to prevent snafus.

 Make it Visually or Musically Appealing

 You want to make sure that there are great visuals for stories that appear online, in a newspaper, or on TV.
 With online stories, you want to provide a number of high quality photos of your storefront and customers using your products for them to insert into the story.
 With radio, you want to provide a musical or sound background.